nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/requesting-promotion-to-centre-manager-role/index.md

 >
 > Dear \[insert Non-Clinical Centre Manager's name],
 >
-> As you may be aware HEE TEL have recently started piloting two clinical nursing self assessments on the DLS platform (that historically has only hosted non-clinical IT Skills Pathway proficiencies).
+> As you may be aware the NHS England Technology Enhanced Learning (TEL) team have recently started piloting two clinical nursing self assessments on the DLS platform (that historically has only hosted non-clinical IT Skills Pathway proficiencies).
 >
 > Our Trust has been chosen to be a pilot site for one of these nursing self assessments - "**Step 1 Proficiencies - National Proficiency Framework for Registered Nurses in Adult Critical Care"**
 >